nicpittman/tropical_pacific_carbon_export/readme.md

+Due to the manuscript and analysis changing shape over time, the mooring compilation step is time consuming and is almost, but not entirely redundant.
+Thus it is still an essential step but the value of it now is low, and is only used for Figure 2 and 4 and 5, and only a little bit.
+My recommendation is just use the supplied processed files.

 ##### 2. Getting Conda working

 Firstly, I assume you have a Unix environment.
 Clone the repository to where you want.